 Daily Responsibilities of a Criminal Lawyer

-The day-to-day of being an attorney might not seem glamorous.
-Generally, it involves:
+Unlike what you see on television, the day-to-day responsibilities of being an attorney are not glamorous.
+Generally, the work involves:

 - Contacting clients through email, phone calls, video calls, or in-person meetings